Six-star Spain embarrass Germany | DW | 17.11.2020

 Matthias Ginter failed to close down Koke, who sent a cross in for Dani Olmo.
 He had the beating of Robin Koch in the air and after the ball had beaten Neuer and hit the bar, Ferran Torres reacted faster than anyone to score.
 In three consecutive moments Germany were slower to react.
 It was the story of their night as Germany delivered their worst performance since losing to South Korea in Russia two years ago.

-On a night when Germany conceded five it seems odd to say that Germany's best player was Manuel Neuer, but were it not for Bayern keeper Germany might have ended up feeling a bit like Brazil in 2016.
-Löw reacted as late as his players.
+On a night when Germany conceded six it seems odd to say that Germany's best player was Manuel Neuer, but were it not for Bayern keeper Germany might have ended up feeling a bit like Brazil in 2016.
+Löw said he swapped to man-to-man at halftime and asked his side to press more, but Spain were faster, better, tougher.

 "It hurt," a visibly frustrated Kroos said afterwards.
 "It wasn't down to the tactics because both approaches we tried didn't work...
 There's a lot to do, as you can see."